sahiya123/i-lost-my-mom-to-pancreatic-cancer/README.md

 I recently lost my beloved Mom to a 10-month battle with deadly [Pancreatic Cancer](https://www.mayoclinic.org/diseases-conditions/pancreatic-cancer/symptoms-causes/syc-20355421) on **June 6th, 2025**.
 This README will detail the journey from the cancer diagnosis until she passed.
 I will also create separate journals on what days were like after her death and how I'm processing it.
 This repository is a big work-in-progress since everything is completely raw/devastating to me right now and there are some days I may skip and come back to.

+I understand this may be a bit weird and unusual to some, especially storing all of this information inside a *public* GitHub repository (not sure if this has really been done on GitHub before).
+I tend to create GitHub repositories for things other than just source code and documentation.
+It's still just as useful for these type of things in my opinion and love having everything in one place.

-I understand this may be a bit weird as well, especially storing all of this information inside a *public* GitHub repository.
-However, my goal is to not only help myself, but help others who have lost or are losing a loved one and who are currently in the stages of grief.
-I also just wanted to share my story and writing about everything I've experienced does help me.
+My goal is to not only help myself, but help others who have lost or are in the middle of losing a loved one along with those currently experiencing stages of grief.
+I also just wanted to share my story and I've found writing about everything I've experienced in this tragedy has helped so far.

-This has been the worst pain I've endured in my lifetime by a **LONG** shot and just writing about it makes me feel a little better and it also gives me some closure as well.
-If this writing helps others, I'll feel even better.
+This has been the worst pain I've had to endure in my lifetime by a **LONG** shot and just writing about it makes me feel a little better and it also gives me some closure as well.
+If this writing helps others, that'll make me feel even better.

-If you're suffering and want somebody to talk and relate to, my DMs are open!
+If you're suffering and want somebody to talk and/or relate to, my DMs are open!
 If you have Discord, you can add me!
 My username is `gamemann`, but I'd recommend joining my [Deaconn](https://discord.deaconn.net/) Discord server first since I get a lot of spam friend requests that are ignored most of the time.
 You can also email me or contact me through my social media profiles!

 I also want this repository to act as a tribute to my awesome Mom.
-I've also added pictures I love inside of the [`pictures/`](./pictures/) directory.
+I've also added pictures I love and adore inside of the [`pictures/`](./pictures/) directory.
 There will also be memories and stories available in the [`memories/`](./memories/) directory.
 Both of these directories will be updated over time as I progress through these difficult times.

 Once I learn how to cope with this painful loss properly, I also plan on making an open-source website dedicated to my Mom that'll share her pictures, stories, and more.
 I plan on hosting it on my cheap VPS inside of a Docker container like my other websites I've made.

-**DISCLAIMERS** - Some things said in this repository may potentially trigger PTSD or trauma, especially since I detail what my Mom was going through.
-I'm also very very emotional and some things I say, especially at the end, are very deep as well.
-Lastly, the main story here (the README) is not finished and there may be grammar mistakes.
-I plan on editing this over time.
+**DISCLAIMERS** - Some things said in this repository may potentially trigger PTSD or trauma, especially since I go into detail on what my Mom went through.
+I'm also very very emotional and exhausted, and some things I say, especially at the end, are very deep and personal.
+Lastly, the main story here (the README) is not finished and there may be grammar mistakes and improvements that can be made.
+I plan on improving the flow, layout, and grammar mistakes in the future.

 ## My Mom
 ![Picture 01 Of My Mom](./pictures/before-cancer/mom01.JPEG)